kdheepak/blog/content/37-advent-of-code-2020.md

 This puzzle took me a while to figure out.
 I spent way too long looking for patterns in each state.
-Thanks to some helpful tips from fellow Julia solvers, I re-wrote it from scratch using a Linked List.
+Thanks to some helpful tips from fellow Julia advent-of-coders, I re-wrote it from scratch using a Linked List.

 The key idea is here to manage the ordering in a separate data structure.
 Using a linked list for example is a common solution to this problem.